THE JOY PROJECT

 After

-Top of the line potters wheels and a kiln were installed, along with some cool vintage finds to pull the look together.
-The resulting space is a creative space intrinsically connected to nature.
+Top-of-the-line pottery wheels and a kiln were added, along with a few well-chosen vintage finds to pull everything together.
+The result is a creative space that feels naturally connected to its surroundings.